neuhalje/bouncy-gpg/src/test/resources/specs/key_derivation/ConvertingPasswordsIntoCryptographicKeys.md

+{
+"title" : "From password to key",
-# Converting a (master) password into a cryptographic key
+"linktitle" : "Converting a (master) password into a cryptographic key", "tags" : [
+    "howto",
+    "key derivation",
+    "passwords",
+    "TODO"
+],
+"categories" : [
+    "keys"
+]
+}

 Most systems use passwords to create (derive) cryptographic keys, e.g. the password to decrypt a ZIP file is used to create a cryptographic key.